-Chicago's freight and manufacturing clusters play a significant role in local economic activity, representing 15 percent of all jobs in the region.
-The Chicago region is the largest rail-truck intermodal port in the country.
-In 2013 the region exported over $34 billion worth of manufactured goods.
+Chicago's freight and manufacturing clusters play a significant role in the region's economy, representing 15 percent of employment.
+Metropolitan Chicago is the largest rail-truck intermodal port in the country.
+In 2013, the region exported $41.8 billion of manufactured goods.

 Cluster Employment and Location Quotient

 The number and concentration of manufacturing and freight cluster jobs among the top five U.S. metropolitan areas with the largest manufacturing and freight clusters.
 The analysis examines the same five regions for both freight and manufacturing because these regions are home to the most employment in both clusters.